rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 ### [Edict]

-New archetypes based ECS implementation by [@zakarumych](https://github.com/zakarumych).
+[Edict] is a new archetype-based ECS implementation by [@zakarumych].

 The novel feature of [Edict] is entity ownership implemented via reference counting.
-This optional feature allows creating owned kind of `Entity` "reference", that ensures entity is alive and despawns it on drop.
+This optional feature allows creating owned kind of `Entity` "reference", that ensures the entity is alive and despawns it on drop.
 Storing owning `Entity` in the component of another entity creates ownership relation between those entities.
 Even though `Entity` is an owning reference,